jacber01/Excel-mac-keytips/README.md

 - Automatically appears when menus are opened (`Option→H→B`, `Option→H→O`, `Option→W→F`, `Option→H→I`, `Option→H→D`).
 - Efficient and lightweight, safe to keep running in the background.
 - Emergency self-disabling if Excel quits unexpectedly.
 - NEW: Added support for the insert and delete menus.
+- NEW: Added support for Merge, Paste, Copy, Group, Ungroup, and AutoSum menus.

 ## Usage
 1. Install [Hammerspoon](https://www.hammerspoon.org/).